Professor John Williams, BA, MA (Hull), PhD (Warwick)

 - Williams, John.
 (2006).
 The Ethics of Territorial Borders: Drawing Lines in the Shifting Sand.
 Basingstoke: Palgrave Macmillan.

 - Williams, John C, (2013).
-'Not in My name: Legitimate authority and Liberal Just War Theory.
-In The Just War Tradition: the practice of authority and authority in practice.
-Lang, Anthony F., O'Driscoll, Cian & Williams, John C. Georgetown University Press.
+'Not in My name: Legitimate authority and Liberal Just War Theory'.
+In Just War: authority, tradition and practice.
+Lang, Anthony F., O'Driscoll, Cian & Williams, John C. Washington DC: Georgetown University Press.
+63-80.

 - Williams, John (2010).
 The International Society - World Society Distinction.
 In The International Studies Encyclopedia.
 Denemark, Robert A. Oxford: Wiley.
 VII: 4562-4578.